 The spreadsheet also includes a budget pivot to help track your spending total, and a recipient total to see how many gifts you’ve selected per person.

 And since it’s a Google Spreadsheet, it’s super easy to customize.

-Tip: Use Google Keep to Capture Gift Ideas as You Browse & Easily Copy Into Google Sheets
+Tip: Use Google Keep to Capture Gift Ideas

-Google Keep is Google’s spiffy note-keeping app.
-One of the best things about Keep is that it’s connected to your Google Sheets and Docs account, so you can easily copy notes into whatever spreadsheet or document you’re working on.
+Google Keep is Google’s note-keeping app.
+One of the best things about Keep is it’s connected to your Google Sheets and Docs account, so you can easily copy notes into whatever spreadsheet or document you’re working on.

 “With the Google Keep Chrome Extension, easily save the things you care about to Keep and have them synced across all of the platforms that you use — including web, Android, iOS, and Wear.
 Take notes for additional detail and add labels to quickly categorize your note for later retrieval.”

 Keep includes a Google Keep Chrome Extension.
 The extensions make it super simple to save gift ideas as you’re browsing the web.
 You can also use it as you’re out shopping in the real world.

 Save your gift ideas in Keep, and then copy them into the Gift Tracker Spreadsheet.